ypk/penguin/README.md

 # PWA-Ready!

-This app is PWA ready (sans few missing caveats namely a splash screen, HTTP2 Server, acceptable TTFB).
+This app is PWA ready.
 In order to see it in action make sure that you have already ran the app once, then only run the client server `yarn run serveClient` and refresh the page to see it load without a backend!

 # WAIT!
 I thought this was for AEM ?!